What are we trying to create?

 The standard approach to homelessness is called Housing First: “providing four walls and a roof” and offering professional services.
 This approach falls short because the problem of homelessness is not a lack of housing and professional help alone, but just as critically, a lack of integration into a supportive and nurturing community.
 A Community First approach is an alternative that focuses not only on providing shelter but on meeting relational and social needs in a holistic way.

 What is the Community First approach?

-Homelessness is most often the result of a profound and catastrophic loss of family and community.
-Those of us with a strong-enough support network don’t end up homeless.
+Homelessness is most often the result of a profound and catastrophic loss of family which leads to the profound and catastrophic loss of community.

-Establish a sense of social belonging through mutual accountability, relational capital, and shared decision-making, empowering members to work together for the good of the community.
+Establish a sense of social belonging through mutual accountability, relational capital, and shared decision-making, empowering missional-neighbors and formerly homeless inhabitants to work together for the good of the community.

 Affordable housing isn’t affordable and there’s not enough to go around.

 TRULY AFFORDABLE, TRULY SUSTAINABLE HOMES: